yehia67/documentation/iot/0.1/nrf52/setup-guides/connect-programmer.md

 # Connect to an external programmer

-**To transfer machine code onto a microcontroller, you need a programmer, and not all microcontroller have an integrated one.
+**To transfer machine code onto a microcontroller, you need a [programmer](https://www.engineersgarage.com/how-to-guides/microcontroller-programmer-burner), and not all microcontrollers have an integrated one.
 In this guide, you connect an external programmer to an nRF52-series microcontroller.**

 ## Hardware